 What we do

 The permitting process focuses on preventing problems rather than waiting for things to get bad.
 Anyone who operates a proscribed process has to apply for a permit before they can begin operations.
 The application gives us a chance to make sure that the right controls are in place from the start.
-Once a permit has been granted we regularly inspect the installation, at least once a year, to ensure that they continue to comply with all the permit conditions.
+Once a permit has been granted we periodically inspect the installation to ensure that they continue to comply with all the permit conditions.

 If an installation is causing unacceptable level of pollution, we will work with the operator to ensure that problems are sorted out as quickly as possible.
 Ultimately, however, we have the power to take operators to court where they can be fined or even sent to prison if they refuse to comply with their permit.